shift-ie/VU_MSc-MRP_Thesis_Latex_Template/README.md

 Introduction.tex provides examples of references, tables and figures.
 Figures should be placed in the ./figures folder.
 Title page logo's in the ./frontmatter.
 You can create additional sections by copying existing ones from the ./sections folder.
 However, in general it is better to stick the standard 5 sections structure.
 Including more frontmatter can be done by uncommenting lines in the main document.
 There are templates available in ./frontmatter for acknowledgements, dedications and glossary.
 Note that [arara tex automation tool](https://github.com/islandoftex/arara) is required for glossary.

 Built and tested using Miktex.
+For questions feel free to reach out to me on Github.

 ## Change log
 * Original version CUEDthesis v1 by Harish Bhanderi, 2002